plfavreau/whisprly/README.md

 To start the application on boot, you can add a shortcut to the startup folder :

-1. Create a shortcut to the application by right-clicking on the application icon and selecting `Create shortcut`.
+1. Create a shortcut to the application by right-clicking on the `main.py` file and selecting `Create shortcut`.
 2. Move the shortcut to the startup folder, usually found at `C:\Users\<YourUsername>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.